mui/mui-x/docs/src/pages/components/data-grid/events/events.md

 You can subscribe to one of the [events emitted](/components/data-grid/events/#catalog-of-events) by calling `apiRef.current.subscribeEvent()` with the name of the event and a handler.
 The handler will be called with two arguments: a object with information related to the event and, optionally, a `React.SyntheticEvent` object if the event was emitted by a DOM element.

-The demo shows how to subcribe to the `columnResize` event.
-Try it by resizing the columns.

 ```tsx
 /**
  * Allows to register a handler for an event.